Chromium Bugs: How NiM's Flexibility Provides Smart Workarounds for JavaScript Developers

 As we move forward, the lessons learned from this experience serve as a reminder of the importance of robust tools and the power of community-driven solutions.
 Whether you’re dealing with upstream bugs or exploring new features, NiM remains a valuable asset in the developer toolkit, ready to tackle the challenges of the ever-changing tech landscape.

 For further reading on Chromium’s DevTools and how to build them, check out the official documentation.
-For more on NiM and its features, visit NiM’s website.
+For more on NiM and its features, visit NiM’s website and/or GitHub Page.